flybywiresim/docs/docs/start/mcdu-keyboard.md

 ## Usage Guide

 !!! warning "Important"
     Focusing the MCDU for keyboard input will stop all sim keybinds from working.
 Most notably, you will not be able to move the camera.
-Unfocusing should return control (i.e. camera)
+Unfocusing should return control (i.e. camera).

 ### Enable MCDU keyboard